Miscellaneous

 Audio Mixing

-At some point in the future, react-native-video will include an Audio Manager for configuring how videos mix with other apps playing sounds on the device.
+will include an Audio Manager for configuring how videos mix with other audio-playing apps.

-On iOS, if you would like to allow other apps to play music over your video component, make the following change:
+On iOS, if you want to allow background music from other apps to continue playing over your video component, update your AppDelegate.m

 AppDelegate.m